Goal tracking methods compared: most people pick the wrong one for their goal type

 Process-based tracking measures adherence to specific actions and behaviors rather than outcomes, focusing on what a person does daily rather than where results stand.

 Process-based tracking has the strongest research support of the five methods reviewed here.
 Williamson, Swann, and colleagues’ 2022 meta-analysis found process goals produced an effect size of d = 1.36 compared to d = 0.44 for performance goals and d = 0.09 for outcome goals [1].
+This research was conducted in sport settings, so generalization to career, creative, or financial goals is inferential rather than directly measured.
 Process tracking succeeds by keeping attention on controllable actions rather than results that depend on external factors.

-“Process goals had the largest effect on performance (d = 1.36), significantly outperforming both performance goals (d = 0.44) and outcome goals (d = 0.09).” – Williamson, Swann, and colleagues [1]
+“Process goals had the largest effect on performance (d = 1.36), significantly outperforming both performance goals (d = 0.44) and outcome goals (d = 0.09).”
+(Williamson, Swann, and colleagues, in sport-setting research [1])

-A runner tracking “run four times this week” (process) will likely outperform a runner tracking “finish a half marathon in under 2 hours” (outcome).
+A runner tracking “run four times this week” (process) will likely outperform a runner tracking “finish a half marathon in under two hours” (outcome).
 The process version gives daily feedback and a clear sense of whether you’re on track.
-Process-based tracking produces the largest measured effect on goal achievement by directing attention toward controllable daily actions.
+Process-based tracking produced the largest measured effect on goal achievement in sport research by directing attention toward controllable daily actions.

 The downside is motivational.
 Without a visible finish line, some people lose momentum.
 The typical failure mode: a person tracking daily pages written will abandon the tracker during a chapter rewrite that requires no new pages, because the metric reads as zero progress when real work is happening.
 Combining process tracking with milestone markers solves this, which is where method pairing becomes valuable.